avocados23/TheMachine/README.md

 ## Prerequisites

-You will need Java and MySQL to work on this project.
+You will need Java, MySQL, and Git installed on your computer to work on this project.
 Currently, I am using the Eclipse IDE to manage and track my Java packages and project.

 ## Setting It Up